• 0

 1. Rolled turf installation

 The fastest method is using rolls of precut turf, which are laid.
-They are installed in a staggered brickwork fashion, meaning it is fast but more expensive than seed.
+They are installed in a staggered brickwork fashion, meaning they are fast but more expensive than seed.

 Benefits of rolled turf